digitalpolygon/drupal-upgrade-plugin/README.md

 # Drupal Core Composer Updater Plugin

-The overall purpose of this plugin is to minimize the effort needed in determining how to update your Composer constraints in a way that permits an upgrade to the targeted version of Drupal core.
+## What problem does this plugin actually solve?

+It removes the "Composer dependency hell" phase of upgrading Drupal core.
+With this plugin, you can run a command that effectively says "This is the version of Drupal core I want to upgrade to, do whatever you need to get me there."

 ## Features